AdaMartin18010/vShpere_Docker/README_EN.md

 ### For Learners 📖

-1. Start with `ai.md` to understand project goals and scope
+1. Start with `README.md` to understand project scope
 2. Navigate to `vShpere_VMware/` for virtualization topics
 3. Navigate to `Container/` for containerization topics
 4. Follow learning paths in each directory's `README.md`